seism0saurus/glacier/README.md

 To add a toot to your Glacier Wall follow these stepts.
 1) Start a new toot
 2) Mention the bot of your Glacier instance in your toot.
-For example @glacier@botsin.space
+For example @glacier@botsin.space.
+This is important since not all toots with a hashtag reach the bot, which collects the toots.
+This is due to the concept of federation in the Fediverse.
 3) Use one of the hashtags of your Glacier Wall.
-For example #flowers
+For example #flowers.
+This is needed, so that multiple Glacier Walls can be used with the same mastodon bot.
+Only visible toots with a hashtag are shown on a Glacier Wall.
 4) Post your toot.
 The toot appears on the Glacier Wall shortly after you've posted it

 Here is an example toot: